Emily Parker Groom: Artistic career

-Emily Parker Groom became a faculty member at Milwaukee Downer College as an art teacher, where she eventually created the art department in 1902.
+Emily Parker Groom became a faculty member at Milwaukee Downer College organizing the art department as well as teaching undergrad, where she eventually created the art department in 1902.
 She also taught at the Layton School of Art in Milwaukee.

 She took a break from teaching from 1917-1945, in order to focus on her painting.
 She built a studio named "Windover" in 1917 with her sister Mary Groom in Genesee, Wisconsin.

 She participated in the Public Works Art Project, created by President Franklin Roosevelt in 1933, as a planner and an exhibiting artist.

-During the Depression years, there was a lack of major exhibitions and she did not participate in many shows or sell many works.
-During the Great Depression and her teaching term at the Layton School of Art "she participated in 'Grab Bag' sales to raise money to assist Layton Students." ("Grab Bag" sales are described as selling small work for dollar after it had been displayed for a week in a specially organized exhibition, designated for these sales.)
+During the Depression years, there was a lack of major exhibitions.
+She did not participate in many shows or sell many works of art during this time.
+During the Great Depression as well as her teaching term at the Layton School of Art, "she participated in 'Grab Bag' sales to raise money to assist Layton Students." ("Grab Bag" sales are described as selling small work for dollar after it had been displayed for a week in a specially organized exhibition, designated for these sales.)

-In 1952, Parker Groom and Marian Bode co-founded the Wisconsin Watercolor Society, the first Wisconsin art organization to be devoted exclusively to watercolor painting.
+In 1952, Parker Groom and Marian Bode co-founded the Wisconsin Watercolor Society, which was the first Wisconsin art organization to be devoted exclusively to watercolor painting.

-She was also a member the Wisconsin Painters and Sculptors, the American Watercolor Society, the Chicago Gallery Association, Artists’ Equity, National Association of Woman Painters and Sculptors, Concord Art Association and the Philadelphia, and New York Watercolor Club.
+She was also a member of the Wisconsin Painters and Sculptors as well as the American Watercolor Society, the Chicago Gallery Association, Artists’ Equity, National Association of Woman Painters and Sculptors, Concord Art Association and both the Philadelphia, and New York Watercolor Club.

+Emily Parker Groom studied and visited museums and galleries while she traveled.
+She, in particular, was often fond of the Museum of Fine Arts in Boston.